Highlights of Budget 2019

 The union budget is an important day for the salaried classes, as they keep an eye on the tax reforms and sops about their income.
 A detailed plan and tax rates are unveiled by the government that they need to follow.
 If you come under the category of a salaried employee, you need to know the highlights of the latest budget and the updates that affect you.
 The Union Budget 2019 announced some tax benefits for the middle and salaried classes.
-Those who earn income up to 5 lakhs are considered as the salaried class and now they needn’t have to pay tax.
-They are also exempted from deductions of interest on housing loans, education loan, and others.
+The salaried class includes individuals earning income up to 5 lakhs, who are now not required to pay tax.
+They also receive exemptions from interest deductions for housing loans, education loans, and other benefits.
 Let’s see the top highlights of the Budget 2019 that are important for the salaried class.

 1. Income tax